balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 ```

 So the focus of our stints in T-Nut, is more on the journey, than the destination.<br>
-We are not actually fixing the problem, but **we are more fixing our thinking as we move along**, with a stern belief, that that by itself, will automatically eradicate all problems.
-If not, it will at least make us more competent to tussle with them.<br>
+We are not actually fixing the problem, but **we are more fixing our thinking as we move along**, with a stern belief, that that by itself, will eradicate all problems.
+If not, it will at least make us more competent to tussle with them as we move on.<br>
 <b>#Trust #Faith</b>

 So cool huh?<br>